BabylonJS/OldDocumentationSite/content/How_To/mesh/Custom.md

 ## Normals

-Usually a normal to a plane is a vector that is at right angles to a plane and for the this example this is true.
+Usually a normal to a plane is a vector that is at right angles to a plane and for this example this is true.
 BabylonJS will calculate normals for a facet and for free standing facets not sharing any vertices with another facet the normals will be mathematical normals.
 For more on how normals affect lighting see [Normals](/resources/Normals.html).

 ### Calculating

-Normals are calculated on the vertexData object using the ComputeNormal method which takes arrays for positions, indices and normals as parameters.
+Normals are calculated on the vertexData object using the `ComputeNormal` method which takes arrays for positions, indices and normals as parameters.

-Additions to code
+Additions to code:

 ```javascript
 var customMesh = new BABYLON.Mesh("custom", scene);